rustdesk/doc.rustdesk.com/content/self-host/hardcode-settings/_index.en.md

 ## Custom Server
 {{% notice note %}}
-To hardcode custom server settings into your executables you must [build](/docs/en/dev/build/) the client youself.
+To hardcode custom server settings into your executables you must [build](/docs/en/dev/build/) the client yourself.
 {{% /notice %}}
 {{% notice note %}}
-**If you set eaither of these values without setting the other your executable will not work!**
+**If you set either of these values without setting the other your executable will not work!**
 {{% /notice %}}

-You can set the following enviroment variables on your os and rustdesk will use those variables when compiling your client rather than the default rustdesk.com servers.
+You can set the following environment variables on your OS and rustdesk will use those variables when compiling your client rather than the default rustdesk.com servers.

-If you do not know how to set an enviroment variable on your system you should be able to find documentation for your os online that will explain this.
+If you do not know how to set an environment variable on your system you should be able to find documentation for your OS online that will explain this.

 #### RENDEZVOUS_SERVER
-This variable should be set to your server url.
+This variable should be set to your server URL.

 This should be a string such as
 ```